NolbertoCastro/ASUSTATEC/README.md

 # ASUSTATEC
-A Horror Videogames programed in C++ using only the terminal with 2D graphics
+A Horror Videogames programmed in C++ using only the terminal with 2D graphics